smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

 For more info check [variable.c](https://github.com/smdaa/teeny-autograd-c/blob/main/src/variable.c)

 ### Multilayer perceptron ([multilayer_perceptron.h](https://github.com/smdaa/teeny-autograd-c/blob/main/src/multilayer_perceptron.h))

 Now that we have defined the variable structure, we have all we need to implement a Multilayer Perceptron (MLP), also known as a feedforward neural network.
-This involves creating layers of interconnected neurons, each represented as a combination of variables with associated values, gradients, and backward functions.
-By stacking these layers and defining the appropriate activation functions and loss functions, we can construct a neural network capable of learning complex patterns through backpropagation and gradient descent.

 ```C
 typedef struct multilayer_perceptron {